-Accordingly, Pink Flamingos was classified 18 for video release in January 1999, after two minutes 8 seconds of cuts.
+Accordingly, Pink Flamingos was classified 18 for video release in January 1999, after two minutes and 8 seconds of cuts.
 Only three sequences were now subject to compulsory cuts - the chicken scene, the masturbation and insemination scene, and the fellatio scene.

-Pink Flamingos most recently returned to the BBFC in 2008, for a proposed DVD release.
+Pink Flamingos returned to the BBFC in 2008, for a proposed DVD release.
 Since its previous submission, a number of changes had occurred in BBFC policy and in the surrounding legal context.
-For a start, the BBFC now operated under published classification Guidelines, the result of widespread public consultation.
+For a start, the BBFC now operated under published Classification Guidelines, the result of widespread public consultation.
 Those public consultation exercises had made it clear that the public did not expect the BBFC to intervene at the adult level unless such intervention could be clearly justified, chiefly on grounds of harm or legality.
 Furthermore, the Human Rights Act 1998 had now incorporated the European Convention on Human Rights into UK law, enshrining a basic right to freedom of expression, subject to certain constraints, and placing a requirement on the BBFC to be proportionate in its intervention.
 Finally, the BBFC's Guidelines, policy and practice had changed so as to permit explicit sight of real sexual activity at R18 and to allow explicit sight of real sexual activity, provided it was justified by context, at 18.
 At the time of Pink Flamingos' previous classification, explicit real sex was not generally permitted, even in R18 pornography.

 Looking at the film again, in the light of the changes that had occurred at the BBFC and in society over the last ten years, it was concluded that Pink Flamingos could now be passed 18 uncut, 36 years after it was created.
 In terms of the scenes cut in 1997-99, the brief explicit fellatio could be justified by the wider context of the film, in that the whole purpose of the film was to shock, disgust and amuse (in a blackly comic fashion), rather than to arouse, and the explicitness of the image was important in creating the film's effect.
 The scene showing a man masturbating and injecting semen into a woman's vagina was similarly grotesque and repulsive, rather than erotic.
 Although the Board had previously expressed concerns about the non-consensual nature of the scene, the datedness of the film and the lack of credibility of the scene, argued against intervention.

 Probably the most difficult scene was the one featuring a man 'assaulting' a woman with live chickens.
 However, a careful viewing of the scene suggested that the handling of the chickens, although rough, was no stronger than other scenes of animals being manhandled that had been passed in other films, such as Even Dwarfs Started Small or 1900.
 Furthermore, although the chickens were killed, the killing was quick and clean and therefore not in breach of BBFC policy on animal cruelty.
 With regard to the sexual violence in the scene, the BBFC's conclusion was that the scene was so over-the-top and so divorced from reality, that the likely response was disgust, shock and horror, rather than arousal.
-The BBFC therefore informed the film's distributor that Pink Flamingos could now, finally, be classified 18 uncut.
+The BBFC, therefore, informed the film's distributor that Pink Flamingos could now, finally, be classified 18 uncut.
 However, the distributor subsequently chose to withdraw this submission from the classification process before a formal certificate could be issued.
-Therefore, the cut version of the film remains the only version available in the UK, in spite of the BBFC's willingness to permit the film uncut in 2008.
+Therefore, the cut version remained the only version available in the UK, in spite of the BBFC's willingness to permit the film uncut in 2008.